dev-prakhar/prakhar.github.io/_posts/2019-12-08-how-mongo-gave-us-an-invisible-bug.md

 ## Conception of the bug

 Documents that are used in the mentioned microservice is fetched from `MongoDB`.
-We needed to alter some documents and we decided that we would write a `JS` script and run the script in the `Mongo shell`.
-That would alter the documents.
+We needed to alter/insert some documents and we decided that we would write a `JS` script and run the script in the `Mongo shell`.
+That would alter/insert the documents.

 We wrote a `JS script` and executed it in the mongo shell and the bug started showing itself.